davekonopka/dotfiles/README.md

 ## Usage

-Source `dotfiles.sh` in your shell start script of your choice.
+Source `dotfiles.sh` in the shell start script of your choice.
 This script scans for files with a few extensions in this repo and takes action on them when your shell loads.

 ### Symlinks